vitorbeltrao/drowsiness_detection/README.md

     * `conftest.py`: File where the fixtures were created to feed the unit tests.

 * `alarm.wav`: File that contains the audio for the drowsiness detection.

+* `realtime_inferences.py`: File that obtains the best model in the `/prod_deployment_path` folder and makes inferences in real time and triggers the alarm if we detect that the person is sleepy.
 ***

 ## Running Files <a name="running"></a>